Ethan Hawke: Personal life

-On May 1, 1998, Hawke married actress Uma Thurman, whom he met on the set of Gattaca in 1996.
+On May 1, 1998, Hawke married actress Uma Thurman, whom he had met on the set of Gattaca in 1996.
 They have two children, Maya (born 1998) and Levon (born 2002), both of whom became actors.
 The couple separated in 2003 amidst allegations of infidelity and filed for divorce the following year, which was finalized in August 2005.
-In June 2008, Hawke married Ryan Shawhughes, who had briefly worked as a nanny for his and Thurman's children before graduating from Columbia University.
-Addressing speculation about their relationship, Hawke stated that his first marriage had ended "due to many pressures, none of which were remotely connected to Ryan".
-The couple has two daughters.
+Hawke and Thurman were described as a supercouple, with their marriage and divorce becoming the subject of intense tabloid scrutiny, much to their displeasure.
+Hawke found the tabloid attention "humiliating even when they [were] saying positive things".
+In June 2008, Hawke married Ryan Shawhughes, a Columbia University graduate who had previously worked briefly as a nanny for his children with Thurman.
+He stated that their relationship had begun a year after his divorce and that his first marriage had ended for reasons unrelated to Shawhughes.
+Together, they have two daughters and run a production company called Under the Influence Productions.